dennisbirch/dbbbuilder-swift/README.md

 ### Installation

+#### Swift Package Manager
+You can use Swift Package Manager to add DBBBuilder to your iOS, WatchOS and macOS projects.
+To do so, with your project open in Xcode, choose File>Swift Packages>Add Package Dependency... and enter `https://github.com/dennisbirch/dbbbuilder-swift` in the text box of the _Choose Package Respository_ dialog that appears.
+Then hit the _Next_ or _Finish__ button on this and all subsequent screens until you see that the DBBBuilder library has been added to your project.

 #### Carthage

-You can add DBBBuilder to your Xcode project using the [Carthage](https://github.com/Carthage/Carthage) dependency manager.
+You can also add DBBBuilder to your Xcode project using the [Carthage](https://github.com/Carthage/Carthage) dependency manager.

-After [installing Carthage](https://github.com/Carthage/Carthage#quick-start), add a dependency statement for DBBBuilder to your Cartfile:
+Start by [installing Carthage](https://github.com/Carthage/Carthage#quick-start), if necessary.
+Add a Cartfile to your project folder if necessary.
+Then add a dependency statement for DBBBuilder to your Cartfile:

 `github "https://github.com/dennisbirch/dbbbuilder-swift/"`